alikureishy/SDC-advanced-lane-lines/README.md

 * Determine curvature of the lane and vehicle position with respect to center.
 * Warp the detected lane boundaries back onto the original image.
 * Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.

+I've tried to make the utility extensible and configurable.
+All configuration settings involving locations of points on images have been expressed as a fraction of the 2 dimenions.
+So, for such configurations, no changes ar necessary when changing the input video frame size.
+A significant amount of time was spent building a 'framework' which could support the needs of the project, and to allow for such configurability.
+In as much as the parameters for this project were known to me, the implementation does a reasonably good job.
+However, a *lot* still remains to be cleaned up and refactored.
+Please bear this in mind during any inspection of the code base.

 ### Installation